 The documentary, "Srebrenica in Memoriam," was shown on the French public television network, France 2, and on the French-German network, ARTE, in the following months.
-V10 use the film to continue to provoke public discussion about the people who had disappeared, and the negotiations that were reportedly underway on the Srebrenica enclave at the time it fell.
-V11 V12
+V11

 Some of the statements that the filmmaker gathered were also printed in the French daily, Le Monde, in mid-October.